ethereum-optimism/optimism/specs/withdrawals.md

 1. After the withdrawal is proven, it enters a 7 day challenge period, allowing time for other network participants to challenge the integrity of the corresponding output root.
 1. Once the challenge period has passed, a relayer submits the withdrawal transaction once again to the `OptimismPortal` contract.
-Again, the relayer need not be the same entity which initiated the withdrawal on L2.
+Again, the relayer is not necessarily the same entity which initiated the withdrawal on L2.
 1. The `OptimismPortal` contract receives the withdrawal transaction data and verifies that the withdrawal has both been proven and passed the challenge period.
 1. If the requirements are not met, the call reverts.
 Otherwise the call is forwarded, and the hash is recorded to